Enyel De Los Santos

-Enyel De Los Santos Polanco (born December 25, 1995) is a Dominican professional baseball pitcher for the Cleveland Guardians of Major League Baseball (MLB).
-The Seattle Mariners signed him as an international free agent on in 2014.
-He made his MLB debut in 2018.
-He previously played in MLB for the Philadelphia Phillies and the Pittsburgh Pirates.
+Enyel De Los Santos Polanco (born December 25, 1995) is a Dominican professional baseball pitcher for the Houston Astros of Major League Baseball (MLB).
+He has previously played in MLB for the Philadelphia Phillies, Pittsburgh Pirates, Cleveland Guardians, San Diego Padres, New York Yankees, Chicago White Sox, and Atlanta Braves.
+De Los Santos signed with the Seattle Mariners as an international free agent in 2014 and made his MLB debut with the Phillies in 2018.
+He is notable for having thrown the only 2-pitch inning in MLB history.

 Early life

-De Los Santos was born in San Pedro de Macoris, in the Dominican Republic.
+De Los Santos was born in San Pedro de Macorís, in the Dominican Republic.
 He attended Liceo Gastón Fernández de Lino.